symlynX/secure-email/README.md

 In fact, many projects reject traditional email transport entirely and replace it with public-key based routing, frequently confused with peer-to-peer.
 These approaches to metadata protection generally fall into four camps: (1) directly pass the message from sender's device to recipients device by physical interaction; (2) relay messages through a network of socially interwoven nodes; (3) broadcast messages to everyone; (4) relay messages through an anonymization network such as Tor.
 The third solution faces serious problems of scalability.

-All schemes that do not combine metadata protection with public-key based routing face the prospect of increasing Spam, since one of the primary methods used to prevent Spam is analysis of metadata.
+All schemes that do not combine metadata protection with the implicit rejection of messages from socially unrelated strangers face the prospect of increasing Spam, since one of the primary methods used to prevent Spam is analysis of metadata.
+Some projects like Retroshare, Briar and in particular secushare compensate for this by offering social-graph-based discovery of contacts, thus allowing to introduce yourself to someone via first or possibly second degree of common contacts.

 <a name="forward-secrecy"></a>Forward Secrecy
 -----------------------------------------------------------